Veriqloud/hw_sim/README.md

 The simulator expects a configuration file, likely in JSON format.
 The configuration file specifies various parameters for the simulation.
 While the exact structure is defined in the `configs` crate, it includes:

-*   Paths to input and output files.
+*   Paths to input and output files
-*   Simulation parameters (e.g., noise models, number of shots).
+*   Hardware parameters (qber, pulse_rate, etc.)
-*   Logging configuration.
+*   Logging configuration

 The configuration files can be generated using the [QLine Auto Setup Tool](https://github.com/Veriqloud/qline_backend/tree/master/auto_setup).